VR-Doh: Hands-on 3D Modeling in Virtual Reality: Method

-We selected the Meta Quest 3 VR headset with hand-tracking functionality as our development platform.
-Meta provides a comprehensive and user-friendly Unity API, which led us to choose Unity as our development framework.
-In addition to Unity, we integrated the rendering techniques of Gaussian Splatting and Marching Cubes, implementing them within the Unity environment.

-For the simulation portion of our framework, we used Taichi as our compilation engine.
-Taichi’s high-performance computational capabilities are well-suited for physics-based simulations.
-We compiled the simulation code into binary files and imported them into Unity, where they were executed via C\# bindings.
-This allowed us to seamlessly integrate the physical simulation with the rendering process, ensuring smooth and real-time performance in the VR environment.
+We developed our system using Unity, integrating 3D Gaussian Splatting and Marching Cubes techniques.
+For the simulation component, we utilized Taichi \cite{hu2019taichi} as the compilation engine, which is well-suited for developing high-performance physics-based simulators.
+The simulation code was compiled into binary files and imported into Unity, where it was executed via C\# bindings.
+For experiments, the system ran on a 16-core 4.3GHz AMD Ryzen 9 9950X machine with an Nvidia RTX 4090 GPU, paired with a Meta Quest 3 VR headset featuring hand-tracking functionality as the display and user input device.
+This setup enabled efficient and responsive interactions within the VR environment.